tekumara/notes/duti.md

 `duti -l public.mp3` list all handlers for uti
 `duti -x .mp3` list default handler for extension mp3
-`duti -s org.videolan.vlc public.mp3 all` set VLC as the default handler for the MP3 MIME type
+`duti -s org.videolan.vlc public.mp3 all` set VLC as the default handler for the MP3 MIME type `mdls -name kMDItemContentType <filename>` show the uti for a give file

 Get the app id (ie: bundle_id) of vscode: